 When a subarachnoid hemorrhage is visualized on CT scan, an aneurysm needs to be ruled out.
 Aneurysms and other vascular malformations can often be identified by CT scan or by MRI, but cerebral angiogram (conventional or CT angiogram) is the preferred method, particularly for identification of aneurysms.
 MRI (diffusion- and perfusion-weighted images) is best for detecting ischemic strokes and can show damaged areas that are at risk even at the earliest stages of stroke.

-Carotid duplex ultrasonagraphy, arteriography, or magnetic resonance angiography (MRA) of the carotid system may determine if stroke has occurred as a result of carotid occlusion.
+Carotid duplex ultrasonography, arteriography, or magnetic resonance angiography (MRA) of the carotid system may determine if stroke has occurred as a result of carotid occlusion.
 MRA is generally more accurate than carotid duplex studies.

 Basic life supportive stabilization and treatment are important in suspected stroke.
 Fever could be an indication of infection and should be investigated.
 Blood sugar should be regulated.
 Permissive hypertension should be supported in the acute phase of the stroke to maintain cerebral perfusion.
-Airway maintenance is vital and intubation is sometimes necessary.
+Airway maintenance is vital, and intubation is sometimes necessary.
 Patients should not be allowed to consume food until their swallowing ability can be validated.

 Because the intensity of stroke rehabilitation efforts is associated with the degree of recovery, many hospitals have specialized stroke-recovery units.
-Speech therapy, physical therapy, and occupational therapy are important treatments during rehabilitation and should be instituted as early as possible.
+Speech therapy, physical therapy, and occupational therapy are important treatments during rehabilitation, and should be instituted as early as possible.
 Regular monitoring and assessment are important to track progress and identify skill sets that may require additional rehabilitation resources.